NCAS-CMS/cf-python/docs/source/tutorial.rst

 Assignment by condition uses the `~Field.where` method of the field construct.
-This method automatically infers indices for assignment from conditions on the field construct's data, or its metadata.
-In addition, different values can be assigned to where the conditions are, and are not, met
+This method automatically infers indices for assignment from conditions on the field construct's data, or its metadata, or from other field constructs or data.
+Different values can be assigned to where the conditions are, and are not, met.

 .. code-block:: python
    :caption: *Set all data elements that are less than 273.15 to